wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/02-plugin-requirements.md

 # Plugin requirements

-Now that you know what a plugin is, let's talk about what you need to create a plugin.
+Now that you know what a plugin is, let's explore what you need to create one.

 ## Creating your first plugin

 The minimum requirements for a valid WordPress plugin are at least one PHP file, the main plugin file, with an opening PHP tag.

 Inside the main plugin file, the first piece of code should be the Plugin Header, which is a PHP comment block.
-At minimum it should contain a field for the plugin name.
+At minimum, it should contain a field for the plugin name.

-To create your first plugin, navigate to the wp-content/plugins directory, and create a single PHP file.
+To create your first plugin, navigate to the `wp-content/plugins` directory, and create a single PHP file called `example-plugin.php`.

 ```
 cd wp-content/plugins
 touch example-plugin.php
 ```

-Inside the file, make sure to open the PHP tags, so that the server can process the PHP code.
+Inside the file, make sure to open the PHP tags, so that the server can execute the PHP code.

 ```php
 <?php